Satwant-Singh-ADS/Satwant201.github.io/_posts/2020-05-20-PySpark-hacks.md

 As the name itself indicates its definition, lazy evaluation in Spark means that the execution will not start until an action is triggered.
 For example, we filter a dataset.
 The filtering will not actually take place until the user expects the output such as Count after filtering or exporting the filtered dataset to disk.

 ### Action
 Spark Action is the operation where Spark will actually compute the underlying flow of the sequence.
+Let's say exporting the results of a spark function , printing top rows of a dataframe or as simple as a count statement where User expects the output in one form or the other.
 To better understand the concept of Lazy Evaluation and Action, let's take an example of the following code

 ```python